editorconfig/editorconfig-emacs/README.md

 (editorconfig-mode 1)
 ```

+Normally, enabling `editorconfig-mode` should be enough for this plugin to work:
+all other configurations are optional.
-`editorconfig-mode` will setup hooks so that EditorConfig properties will be
+This mode sets up hooks so that EditorConfig properties will be
 loaded and applied to the new buffers automatically when visiting files.
-Only enabling this mode is required for this plugin to work, and all other
-configurations are optional.

 ### (Optional) Install a Core Program